Tman1314/webdevportfolio/README.md

 This is the source code for my web development portfolio.

-The technology's I'm currenty using for this portfolio are:
+The technology I'm currently using for this portfolio are:
 - HTML
 - CSS
 - Javascript